 When a child is born with a craniofacial diagnosis, parents often express feeling disoriented or isolated, thinking that their child must be the only one.
-Yet, craniofacial conditions are common in Austin, in the United States and around the world.
+Yet, craniofacial conditions are common in the United States and around the world.
 In the United States, nearly one in 1,200 infants born each year have a cleft lip or cleft palate.
 These conditions range from mild, barely noticeable skull disorders to severe cases of cleft separation that interfere with the child’s ability to eat and suckle.

 What Does a Pediatric Craniofacial Surgeon Do?

 A pediatric craniofacial surgeon is a highly trained physician who has undergone years of specialized training to work specifically with children who have skull or facial structure anomalies.
 While many of these cases result from birth defects, others are caused by accidents or injuries.

 Some of the most common issues our surgeons address include:

 - Craniofacial microsomia (when one side of the lower part of the face develops to a smaller scale than the other)

 - Craniosynostosis (anomalies where the skull plates join)

 - Plagiocephaly (misshapen skull)

 - Orthognathic problems (abnormal structure or growth of the jaw that can lead to sleep apnea)